 Difference between Self-publishing & Traditional Publishing

-You have an idea about both these types of publication.
-Still, it doesn’t answer the vital question for aspiring authors, which is better, self-publishing vs. traditional publishing?
-Like, mentioned earlier there are pros and cons to both self-publishing and traditional publishing.
+You have an idea about both these types of publications.
+Still, it doesn’t answer the vital question for aspiring authors, which is better, self-publishing, or traditional publishing?
+As mentioned earlier, there are pros and cons to both self-publishing and traditional publishing.

 We will look at both these routes of publications through the main categories to have a better understanding.